OSCNWeb/oscn-news/_posts/2019-05-02-victims-impact-panel-programs.md

 * End-of-year financial statements prepared by a certified public accountant (for the prior calendar year), and
 * A copy of federal income tax returns filed with the Internal Revenue Service.

-**HOW TO SUBMIT:**  The required materials must be submitted electronically, in PDF format, via EMAIL to the following address: [VicImpact@oscn.net](mailto:VicImpact@oscn.net)
+**<u>HOW TO SUBMIT:</u>**  The required materials must be submitted electronically, in PDF format, via EMAIL to the following address: [VicImpact@oscn.net](mailto:VicImpact@oscn.net)

-**WHEN TO SUBMIT:**  Please EMAIL the required materials to the AOC by February 1 of each calendar year.
+**<u>WHEN TO SUBMIT:</u>**  Please EMAIL the required materials to the AOC by February 1 of each calendar year.

-**REDACTION OF CERTAIN INFORMATION:**  The AOC is a governmental entity, and as such is subject to statutes and other laws governing public information.  _<u>Providers should redact any personal identifiers and/or financial account information</u>_ from the materials BEFORE submitting them to the AOC.
+**<u>REDACTION OF CERTAIN INFORMATION:</u>**  The AOC is a governmental entity, and as such is subject to statutes and other laws governing public information.  _<u>Providers should redact any personal identifiers and/or financial account information</u>_ from the materials BEFORE submitting them to the AOC.
 Identifiers to be redacted include, but are not limited to, social security numbers, dates of birth, taxpayer identification numbers, bank account numbers, and home addresses.

-**CONFIRMATION:**  Programs which furnish the required documentation will receive a confirmation email from the AOC acknowledging receipt of your materials.
+**<u>CONFIRMATION:</u>**  Programs which furnish the required documentation will receive a confirmation email from the AOC acknowledging receipt of your materials.